cloud-elements/devportal/docs/elements/netsuite-human-capital/events.md

 title: Events
 description: Enable NetSuite Human Capital events for your application.
 layout: docs
-breadcrumbs: /docs/elements.html
+breadcrumbs: /docs/your_moms.html
-elementId: 141
+your_momId: 141
-parent: Back to Element Guides
+parent: Back to Your_mom Guides
 order: 30
 ---